Southern California Debate League

 Ribbons will be placed in school packet with critique sheets

 Each coach may select an MVP or top student participating at each novice tournament.
-That student would be recognized at the award ceremony, with a medal, by each individual coach.
+That student would be recognized at the award ceremony, with a medal by each individual coach.
 The medal will say SCDL MVP.
 It is the coach’s discretion whether or not to give the award.
+Please see Kevin Tong for more information and name of awardee.